What is PGT-A and PGT-M?

 - Eggs are fertilized and allowed to grow and develop into embryos.

-- A biopsy performed with each of the developing embryos.
+- A biopsy performed with each of the developing embryo.

-- Your physician determines which embryo (if any) is optimal for transfer to the uterus.
+- Your doctor determines which embryo (if any) is optimal for transfer to the uterus.

-A blood, cheek, or sperm sample is required from BOTH the egg and sperm contributors in addition to the biopsy samples.
-Family member samples may also be requested for PGT-M. Mobile phlebotomy services and local blood draw sites are available to help with blood draw.
+A blood or cheek sample from both biological parents may be required in addition to the biopsy samples.
+Family member samples may also be requested for PGT-M. Natera provides complimentary mobile phlebotomy services and blood draw via local sites.